-Compensation to executive officers comprising of the Chairman and President, Treasurer and Compliance Officer and the Corporate Secretary in 2019 and 2018 amounted to nil for the years ended December 31, 2019 and 2018.
+Compensation to executive officers comprising of the Chairman and President, Treasurer and Compliance Officer and the Corporate Secretary in 2019 amounted to nil for the year ended December 31, 2019.

-Compensation to executive officers and other members of the Board amounted to ₱1.0 million, which is of the nature of per diem during meetings for the calendar year ended December 31, 2020.
-The Company's estimated compensation to executive officers for the ensuing year is ₱1.0 million per diem during meetings.
+Compensation to executive officers and other members of the Board amounted to ₱3.3 million and ₱1.0 million, which is of the nature of per diem during meetings for the calendar year ended December 31, 2021 and 2020, respectively.
+The Company's estimated compensation to executive officers for the ensuing year is ₱3.3 million per diem during meetings.